Followship with Men

 Fellowship at the beginning shows one has not yet found their proper allies.

-Fellowship with others in the field.
-Regret.
+Fellowship with men in the clan.
+Humiliation.

 Small Image